-We impact the environment at every stage of the exhibit life cycle—from production and processing of raw materials, to design and fabrication, to exhibit use, and finally exhibit disposal.
-While museums have varying degree of influence over processes at each stage, most do have control over exhibit design, materials choice, and partnerships with suppliers and manufacturers.
+We impact the environment at every stage of the exhibit life cycle—from raw material production and processing to design and fabrication, from exhibit use to exhibit disposal.
+While museums have varying degrees of influence over processes at each stage, most do have control over exhibit design, materials choice, and partnerships with suppliers and manufacturers.

 The design process offers enormous potential to reduce environmental impacts and increase innovation at each stage of an exhibit's life cycle, beginning with two basic principles: eliminate waste and eliminate toxins.Green Design Checklist:

 The guidelines below offer concrete ways to work toward sustainability.